a20r/rover/README.md

 This project proposes a path-planning approach to enable a team of unmanned aerial vehicles (UAVs) to efficiently conduct surveillance of sensitive areas.
-The proposed approach, termed PARC OV (Planner for Autonomous Risk- sensitive Coverage), seeks to maximize the area covered by the sensors mounted on each UAV while maintaining high sensor data quality and minimizing detection risk.
+The proposed approach, termed PARCov(Planner for Autonomous Risk- sensitive Coverage), seeks to maximize the area covered by the sensors mounted on each UAV while maintaining high sensor data quality and minimizing detection risk.
 PARC OV uses a